-2.3 Results
+2.2 Results

-2.3.1 Groundwater
+2.2.1 Groundwater

-Groundwater samples were taken from monitoring bores upslope (GND1015 and GND1016) and down slope (GND1014) of the landfill on two occasions: 27 August 2012 and 7 March 2012.
+Groundwater samples were taken from monitoring bores upslope (GND1015 and GND1016) and down slope (GND1014) of the landfill on two occasions: 30 October 2013 and 22 April 2014.
 The results from these samples are shown in Tables 1 and 2.

-As with the results from previous samples taken from these monitoring bores, the groundwater down gradient of the landfill (as represented by bore GND1014), shows some evidence of contamination from the presence of the landfill.
+As with the results from previous samples taken from these monitoring bores, the groundwater down gradient of the landfill (as represented by bore GND1014), shows some evidence of contamination from the landfill.
 The graphs of historical data given in Figures 3, 4 and 5 show how bore GND1014 is affected by landfill indicator species; ammoniacal nitrogen, chloride, and zinc.
-The graphs also show how the levels of contamination is apt to fluctuate against the stable background levels found in the two bores mid and up gradient from the filled area (more so in the case of chloride and ammoniacal nitrogen).
+The graphs also show how the levels of chloride and ammonia are apt to fluctuate against the more stable background levels found in the two bores mid and up gradient from the filled area